Want to learn how to make faster, better compost with no extra effort?

 Learn more: How Biochar Can Improve Composting

-Ash also carries many benefits for composting.
+Ash carries many benefits for composting.

 - increased oxygen levels